 The FPE department does not confer a Ph.D. degree.
 However, students may pursue a Ph.D. degree with a strong emphasis on fire protection engineering by enrolling in the Ph.D. programs of other UMD departments, such as Mechanical, Aerospace or Civil Engineering.
 Fire Protection Engineering faculty are affiliated with these departments and can serve as Ph.D. advisors.
 Information on the Ph.D. degree options may be obtained from Dr. Trouvé.
 Current research topics include fire dynamics, flammability of materials, fire detection, fire suppression, structural performance in fire, toxicity of the fire smoke, fire in microgravity conditions, fire forensics, application of UAS to wildfire problems, human behavior in fires, etc. Detailed information on current research activities can be found at https://fpe.umd.edu/graduate/research-activities.

-An exciting new venture for the department is the Fire Testing and Evaluation Center (FireTEC) initiative.
-FireTEC provides an opportunity for companies to take advantage of the department’s laboratory facilities and expertise to conduct experimental studies to explore the fire performance of materials, products and systems.
+The department also offers a testing capability called the Fire Testing and Evaluation Center (FireTEC).
+FireTEC provides an opportunity for companies to take advantage of the department’s laboratory facilities and expertise to conduct experimental studies to explore the fire performance of materials, products, and systems.